This post is all about long narrow living room layout ideas.

 Below, I’ll show you how to arrange furniture in a long narrow living room in the best possible way.

-When it comes to decorating and furnishing, I’m definitely a more visual person.
+When it comes to decorating and furnishing, I’m a more visual person.
 I prefer looking at real living room examples to floor plans.

 Narrow living room layout examples: